 Being mindful kept me calm during the whole process and helped manage my stress on a proper level all through the organization.

 In the end, I am happy everything was going well, and the workshop was finished.
-I am so grateful to everyone for the help in the organization, and I am also thankful for being lucky to have such an experience.
+I am so grateful to everyone for the help in the process of organization, and I am also thankful for being lucky to have such an experience.
+Without this appreciation, I wouldn’t have finished it.